Azure/azure-powershell/src/Network/Network/help/New-AzFirewallNetworkRule.md

 ```

 ### -Description
-Specifies an optional description of this rule.
+The description of the rule

 ```yaml
 Type: System.String